 My bird house is threatened by cats, mice and other invaders.

-Birds always look for a safe location to raise their nestlings, and adding safety features such as baffles or guards to a bird house will help protect the brooding birds.
+Birds always look for a safe location to raise their nestlings.
+Adding safety features such as baffles or guards to a bird house will help protect the brooding birds.
 Perches should be removed from each house, and the house design should include drainage and ventilation for safety and comfort.
 Keep cats indoors and take steps to discourage feral cats and other unwelcome bird house predators from your yard.

 Learn More: Bird House Safety Tips